 - The highly trained and experienced psychologists at Seed Psychology can help you regain your health and wellbeing

 We all have bad days now and then.
 It is normal to feel sad or down when dealing with difficult personal situations.
 These feelings are usually short-term and don’t affect our ability to manage daily life.

-Depression is more than just a low mood or feeling sad.
-Depression can pervade every aspect of life.
-It can have physical, psychological and cognitive impacts, which may impair social and occupational function.
+Being depressed is more than just a low mood or feeling sad.
+It can pervade every aspect of life.
+It has physical, psychological and cognitive impacts, which may impair social and occupational function.
 Depression can be persistent and long-lasting, reducing our confidence and ability to cope with life’s challenges.

 Depression can present differently in each person.
-Common signs and symptoms of depression include:
+Common signs and symptoms include:

 - Feelings of sadness, despair or unhappiness most of the day, nearly every day

 - Loss of interest or pleasure in usual activities

 - Sleep disturbances